-Their struggles with money warned me early on that mismanaging money can lead to a lot of stress and unhappiness, but they also taught me a lot of ways to be creative with the things we did have, and to appreciate the things we did have right then and there.
+Their struggles with money warned me early on that mismanaging money can lead to a lot of stress and unhappiness.
+Fortunately, they taught me a lot of ways to be creative with the things we did have.
+This in turn helped me appreciate the things we already had right then and there.

 Making The Most Of What You Have In The Moment

 Whatever situation you’re in, there are a few things you can meditate on to help make the most of what you have right now.

 - You really don’t need a lot to be happy.

 - Express gratitude for what you do have.

 Ultimately, happiness is a choice.
 There are people with next to nothing who smile from ear to ear.
 And there are people with more money than they know what to do with who are absolutely miserable.

 Let go of feelings like “If I had this I would be happy,” or “If I could do that I would be happy.”
 Why?
 You can be happy right now with what you already have if you want to.